Using technology to keep up and surge ahead

 “We’re finally able to complete our tasks, which was something we were struggling with before,” says Griffith.
 “We’re a growing community and the selfCheck and flex AMH allow us to provide better service to that community with the same amount of staff.”

 As Johnson City Public Library approaches the third year of their project, they have a lot to be excited about.
 They will be adding additional selfChecks throughout the library so that patrons can check out materials without having to come to the circulation desk.
 The quickConnect software on the selfChecks will allow JCPL to target promotions to the interests of users throughout various library areas.

 Johnson City is in the midst of a downtown renovation project, and the library is situated in the heart of the new downtown destination.
-The additional selfChecks will free up library staff to offer programs and events in the new park the city is building just in front of the library.
+The additional selfChecks will free up library staff to offer programmes and events in the new park the city is building just in front of the library.

-“For example, through JCLink we will be able to connect to organizations like knitting clubs and then connect those clubs to materials in our collection about knitting,” says Westphal.
+“For example, through JCLink we will be able to connect to organisations like knitting clubs and then connect those clubs to materials in our collection about knitting,” says Westphal.
 “We want to get our staff out into the library helping people and interacting with people.
 We want to be more of a presence –the ether of the library.
-None of those things would be possible for us without utilizing this technology through bibliotheca.”
+None of those things would be possible for us without utilising this technology through bibliotheca.”